 My experience using Promescent

-It’s nice that they thought about men who are away from home and might want to use the spray discreetly.
-But really, I don’t think it matters which size you choose if you don’t need to hide it from someone.
+It’s nice that they thought about men who aren’t having sex in their own place and might want to use the spray discreetly.
+But really, I don’t think it matters which size you choose if you’re using it with a regular partner at home.

 The small size is good if you want to test it, but the standard size will work out cheaper in the long run.
-Other than that, there’s no difference as I see it.
+Other than that, there’s no real difference.

-Just to be safe for my first test, I first sprayed some on my forearm to see how my skin reacted.
-There was no burning sensation or rash, so I moved on to test it on my penis.
+Just to be safe for my first test, I sprayed some on my forearm to see how my skin reacted.
+There was no burning sensation or other unusual symptoms, so I moved on to test it on my penis.

 I sprayed it once and gently rubbed it into the area around the frenulum and the penis head.
 There was no tingling sensation, which is a good sign.
 10 minutes later, I used a damp cloth to give myself a quick wipe, and was good to go.

-The instructions tell you to apply 3-10 sprays, but I found one spray was plenty.
+The instructions tell you to apply at least three sprays and no more than ten.
+I found one spray was plenty.
 I later tried with an increasing number of sprays as an experiment, but the numbing was too strong.

 My first test